nmschroeder/tree_mortality/README.md

         - treeID is the unique tree ID for each tree in the study
         - x is the Easting value in meters
         - y is the Northing value in meters
-        - xlasYYYY is the Easting value in meters from the lidar file of year YYYY
+        - xlasXXXX is the Easting value in meters from the lidar file of year XXXX
-        - ylasYYYY is the Northing value in meters from the lidar file of year YYYY
+        - ylasXXXX is the Northing value in meters from the lidar file of year XXXX
+        - zmaxXXXX is the height of the tree in meters for the year XXXX
         - mort_area notes whether or not the tree is dead in a given year as classified by change in area where 1 indicates dead by area and 0 indicates not dead by area (may not be the first year the tree is classified as dead)
         - area2013 is the crown area in 2013 in square meters
         - sites is the site label (SOAP or TEAK)